 When other people share your posts on social media, these count as links too.
 Google likes this because it means that your content is engaging to your audience.

 Are you a local business?
 If sure, this is essential for you.
 You should always list your company in local directories.
+Local SEO is very important for search engine optimization.

 Start with a Google My Business account.
 Then also utilize profiles on Yahoo Local and the Yellow Pages.
+This way you not only show up in organic search engine results but also in local results for the map pack.

-Also consider getting on listings for specific industries in your area, like a local restaurant guide or list of all the law firms in a certain state.
+Also consider getting on listings for specific industries in your area, like a local restaurant guide or a list of all the law firms in a certain state.

-Doing this will provide you with great quality backlinks to your site.
+Doing this will provide you with great-quality backlinks to your site.

 Wrapping it Up With SEO